frasertweedale/blog-fp/posts/2021-10-12-aeson-hash-flooding-protection.md

 There are several interesting ideas, including:

 - Initialise the library with a random salt, via `unsafePerformIO`.
-  Many libraries in other language ecosystems take this approach.
+  Many libraries in other language ecosystems use this approach.
   But it breaks referential integrity.
 Values and orders will not be stable across different executions.

-- Use a more collision-resistant hash algorithms, or multiple hashes, to make it harder to compute collisions.
+- Use a more collision-resistant hash algorithm, or multiple hashes, to make it harder to compute collisions.

 - Don't do anything, because the other ideas come with performance or usability penalties.
 If your program needs to be safe against